We will guide you through installation of

 cargo install wash-cli

-The wash repository is open source on GitHub and can be cloned and built locally directly.
-With a Rust toolchain,
+The wash repository is open-source and can be cloned from GitHub and built locally with a Rust toolchain.

 git clone https://github.com/wasmcloud/wash.git

 cargo build --release

 wash to your

 PATH to easily run it.
 Refer to instructions specific to

 your operating system for how to do this.

 If you only use Docker Compose without installing

 wash, you'll only be able to interact with